BlogPSUs

 How to become an ISRO scientist?

 3. After the completion of the B.Tech program, you must start with the preparation to attempt the ISRO Centralized Recruitment Board exam, also known as the ICRB exam.
 It is a critical step toward becoming a successful ISRO scientist.
-ISRO examination aims to recruit deserving candidates from the top national-level colleges such as IITs, NITs, and other government-run premier institutions.
+This examination aims to recruit deserving candidates from the top national-level colleges such as IITs, NITs, and other government-run premier institutions.
 Therefore, aspirants must aim to secure admission to these premier institutions after completing 10+2.
 Another point that ISRO aspirants must remember is that ISRO authorities have mentioned that aspirants must score at least 65% or more as an aggregate percentage in the chosen engineering field.

 6. The selected candidates receive the opportunity to join ISRO as a Junior Research Fellow (JRF).
-The role of ISRO candidates is much more challenging and requires the respective professional to possess patience and team spirit along with subject knowledge.
+The role of ISRO candidates is much more challenging and requires the respective professional to possess patience and team spirit, along with subject knowledge.
 Therefore, aspirants must work on these skills while preparing to become an ISRO scientist.

-If you follow this expert-recommended plan layout with patience and consistency, you will see yourself walking towards achieving your ISRO scientist goal in the upcoming months.
+If you follow this expert-recommended plan layout with patience and consistency, you will see yourself walking towards achieving your ISRO scientist in the upcoming months.

 Which engineering is best for ISRO?

-• Mechanical Engineering
+• Mechanical EngineeringAerospace Engineering

 • Engineering Physics